rameshjothimani/rameshjothimani/README.md

 ### Glad to see you here! 🤩 ![](https://visitor-badge.glitch.me/badge?page_id=rameshjothimani.rameshjothimani)

 I'm a Software Professional with 11+ years of experience in architecting, designing, building, deploying and maintaining highly scalable microservices and distributed applications.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ building highly scalable micro-service application and working on my Data Structures and Algorithms 🤓.
+I'm currently building highly scalable & reliable micro-service web applications 🕸️.
+Also working on my Data Structures and Algorithms 🤓.

 ### More about me...